opensumi/docs/docs/integrate/overview.en.md

 ### Expand Browser layer Capabilities

 We extend the `Browser` layer capabilities with the following file structure.
 You can extend the capabilities by declaring the relevant content in `providers`.
-Please refer to our [Todo List cases](../develop/sample/overview)for detailed examples.
+For detailed examples, see [Todo List cases](../develop/sample/overview).

 ```javascript
 // Browser module entry